MoniPar/reclaimed-treasures/README.md

 - [#12](https://github.com/MoniPar/reclaimed-treasures/issues/12) As a User, I can view the logo and the links in the navigation bar, so that I can easily navigate to other pages of the site.
 - [#13](https://github.com/MoniPar/reclaimed-treasures/issues/13) As a User, I can access contact details, social and developer links across all pages, so that I can follow/contact the business owner and the website creator.
 - [#15](https://github.com/MoniPar/reclaimed-treasures/issues/15) As a User, I can find out more about the artist/business owner, so that I can decide if I want to deal with them or not.
-- [#17](https://github.com/MoniPar/reclaimed-treasures/issues/17) As a User, I can quickly write a message to the business owner using the contact form, so that I can query a commission or give feedback.
+- [#17](https://github.com/MoniPar/reclaimed-treasures/issues/17) As a User, I can quickly write a message to the business owner using the contact form, so that I can ask questions or give feedback.
 - [#18](https://github.com/MoniPar/reclaimed-treasures/issues/18) As a User, I can sign up to the newsletter, so that I keep updated on the latest products, offers and pop up stalls.
 - [#19](https://github.com/MoniPar/reclaimed-treasures/issues/19) As a User, I can connect with my social media account, so that I can easily create an account.
 - [#24](https://github.com/MoniPar/reclaimed-treasures/issues/24) As a Customer, I can view a list of products, so that I can select some to purchase.
-- [#25](https://github.com/MoniPar/reclaimed-treasures/issues/25) As a Customer, I can view individual product details, so that I can identify more details about the product.
+- [#25](https://github.com/MoniPar/reclaimed-treasures/issues/25) As a Customer, I can view individual product details, so that I can identify more information about the product.
 - [#26](https://github.com/MoniPar/reclaimed-treasures/issues/26) As a Customer, I can search for a specific product or view a category of products, so that I can quickly find products I'm interested in.
 - [#27](https://github.com/MoniPar/reclaimed-treasures/issues/27) As a Customer, I can sort the list of available products, so that I can easily identify the best rated and best priced categorically sorted products.
 - [#29](https://github.com/MoniPar/reclaimed-treasures/issues/29) As a customer, I can access my basket, so that I can review items before I purchase them.
 - [#31](https://github.com/MoniPar/reclaimed-treasures/issues/31) As a customer, I can add items and identify their total cost in the basket, so that I know how much I'm spending.
-- [#33](https://github.com/MoniPar/reclaimed-treasures/issues/33) As a Customer, I can update the quantity of each item in my basket, so that I can easily make changes to my purchase before checkout.
+- [#33](https://github.com/MoniPar/reclaimed-treasures/issues/33) As a Customer, I can update the quantity of each item in my basket, so that I can easily make changes to my order before checkout.
 - [#34](https://github.com/MoniPar/reclaimed-treasures/issues/34) As a User, I can see real-time notifications as I interact with the website, so that I can have a better experience.
 - [#36](https://github.com/MoniPar/reclaimed-treasures/issues/36) As a Customer, I can confirm my items and total cost in the checkout page, so that I can continue to enter the required information to complete my order.
-- [#38](https://github.com/MoniPar/reclaimed-treasures/issues/38) As a Customer, I can easily enter my payment information, so that I can checkout quickly and with no hassles.
+- [#38](https://github.com/MoniPar/reclaimed-treasures/issues/38) As a Customer, I can easily enter my payment information, so that I can checkout quickly and efficiently.
 - [#39](https://github.com/MoniPar/reclaimed-treasures/issues/39) As a Customer, I can view an order confirmation after checkout, so that I can confirm that my order was successful.
 - [#42](https://github.com/MoniPar/reclaimed-treasures/issues/42) As a Customer, I can have a personalised user profile, so that I can save my payment info and view my order history and confirmations.
 - [#43](https://github.com/MoniPar/reclaimed-treasures/issues/43) As a Customer, I can edit personal information on my profile, so that I can use the correct details when processing future orders.